-No More Farragher-Ellerth Defense
+No More Faragher-Ellerth Defense

-In addition, the law nixes the well-established Farragher-Ellerth defense.
-Named after a couple of Supreme Court cases, Farragher-Ellerth has allowed employers to challenge discrimination and harassment claims when employees failed to take advantage of their employers’ internal complaint policies and procedures.
+In addition, the law nixes the well-established Faragher-Ellerth defense.
+Named after a couple of Supreme Court cases, Faragher-Ellerth has allowed employers to challenge discrimination and harassment claims when employees failed to take advantage of their employers’ internal complaint policies and procedures.
 This is no longer the case in New York.
 Plaintiffs will be able to impute liability to an employer for a supervisor’s harassment, even if the employer had no prior knowledge or warning that such harassment had occurred.

 Employees Need Not Point to Similarly Situated Comparators.